Irmgard Huber: Background

-The Americans who controlled this area after the downfall of the Nazi regime, wanted to prosecute the murders, but were limited by international law to crimes against their own military personnel, or military or civilians of their allies.
-Hospital records revealed that 476 forced laborers from Poland and the Soviet Union – Allied countries – had also died at Hadamar.
+The Americans who controlled this area after the downfall of the Nazi regime wanted to prosecute the murders, but were limited by international law to crimes against their own military personnel, or military or civilians of their allies.
+Hospital records revealed that 476 forced labourers from Poland and the Soviet Union – Allied countries – had also died at Hadamar.
 Their murders were within American jurisdiction.
 Irmgard Huber, head nurse of the hospital, was among the staff members who were arrested by the Americans.
 Her claims that she never killed patients were corroborated by co-workers and witnesses.
 She was released.

 Later, the court ruled that Huber played a role in selecting patients for murder and in falsifying death certificates.
 She also controlled the supply of drugs used to lethally overdose patients, the preferred method of "euthanasia" from 1941 through 1945.
 Huber was rearrested, tried with six others and convicted.
 Leon Jaworski, prominent later in the United States during the Watergate hearings, was the chief prosecuting official.
 Huber was sentenced to 25 years in prison for serving as an accomplice to murder.

 As the only female defendant, she received the lightest sentence at the trial.
 Chief administrator, Alfons Klein, and two male nurses, Heinrich Ruoff and Karl Willig, were sentenced to death and executed in 1946.
 The chief physician, Adolf Wahlmann, received a life sentence.
 Two other members of the administrative staff received sentences of 20 to 35 years.

-In 1946, after reconstruction of German courts under the occupation, Huber was among twenty-five members of the Hadamar staff, including Wahlmann, tried for murders of thousands of German citizens at Hadamar.
+In 1946, after the reconstruction of German courts under the occupation, Huber was among twenty-five members of the Hadamar staff, including Wahlmann, tried for the murders of thousands of German citizens at Hadamar.
 Convicted as an accomplice to murder in at least 120 cases, Huber was sentenced to eight additional years in prison.
-Wahlmann was also convicted in the second trial, and sentenced to death.
+Wahlmann was also convicted in the second trial and sentenced to death.
 This was commuted to life in prison due to West Germany's abolition of capital punishment in 1949.